laozaoer/MMGOR_old/README.md

-# MMGOR: a novel Minorize-Maximize Algorithm for the Generalized Odds Rate Model for Clustered Current Status Data
+# MMGOR: A Novel Minorize-Maximize Algorithm for the Generalized Odds Rate Model for Clustered Current Status Data

 ## Overview